 So, I thought I was back on track with blogging but I guess I wasn’t quite there!
 I’m prepping a few posts so that I can get back into the routine of posting a few times per week.
 I think it’s one of the greatest challenges of blogging – you start out with ideas and energy and thoughts come spilling out … then it tapers off … and then life happens and it becomes an effort to keep up the blogging routine.

 As part of my transition to the changes in my life, I am happy to report that I am refraining from beating myself up over the blogging breaks.
-I am just trying to do my best to makes sure that “my mother, my cat and me” – the individuals and the blog – are relatively happy, generally relaxed and outwardly positive, even if there is an occasional reference to frustration or grammatical errors.
+I am just trying to do my best to makes sure that “my mother, my cat and me” – the individuals and the blog – are relatively happy, generally relaxed and outwardly positive, even if there is an occasional reference to frustration or grammatical errors in the blog.

 Before my mother came to live with me, I used my time efficiently.
 I had a weekly list and completed the weekly list.
 Things were orderly – I knew where everything was and could lay my hands on whatever I needed.
 Now that Mom is here, my weekly list completion rate has dropped to, at best, 50% and I need to look in a few places to find things.